deepanshu79/Minesweeper/README.md

 # Minesweeper
 This project implements minesweeper game using artificial intelligence , python and pygame.

 This game allows users the play the game themselves or allow the AI to play the game on their behalf.
-The AI uses prepositional logic and its knowledge base to infer which cell is mine and which is safe.
+The AI uses prepositional logic and its knowledge base to infer which cell is mine and which cell is safe.

 Files :

-minesweeper.py : Implements the logic behind the minesweeper game . runner.py : Implements the graphical interface of the game. requirements.txt : Mentions the requirement for running the game .
+minesweeper.py : Implements the logic behind the minesweeper game.

+runner.py : Implements the graphical interface of the game.

+requirements.txt : Mentions the requirement for running the game.